GoSuda

 3. Gemini requests a function call if necessary.

-1. If required by Gemini, the caller receives the name and parameters for the function call.
+1. If Gemini requires it, the caller receives the name and parameters for the function call.

-2. The caller can decide whether or not to execute.
+2. The caller can decide whether to execute it or not.

-1. Whether to execute and return a valid value.
+1. Whether to call it and return a legitimate value.

-2. Whether to return data as if called, without actually executing.
+2. Whether to return data as if it were called, without actually calling it.

-4. In the process above, Gemini performs and requests actions such as calling multiple functions at once or calling a function and then, based on the result, calling another.
+4. In the process above, Gemini performs and requests actions such as calling multiple functions at once, or calling a function and then, based on the results, calling another.

 5. The process terminates when a refined answer is produced.

 This flow generally aligns with MCP.
 This is similarly explained in the MCP tutorial.
-This also applies to Ollama tools.
+Ollama tools also exhibit similar behavior.

 Fortunately, these three tools—Ollama tools, MCP, and Gemini Function Calling—share a nearly identical schema structure, meaning that implementing MCP alone allows for its use across all three.

-Furthermore, there is a common drawback shared by all of them.
-Ultimately, since the model executes the functions, if the model you are using is in a poor state, it may malfunction by not calling functions, calling them incorrectly, or even launching a Denial-of-Service attack on the MCP server.
+Oh, and there's a common drawback they all share.
+Ultimately, the model executes these functions, so if the model you are using is in poor condition, it might fail to call functions, call them incorrectly, or even launch a DoS attack on the MCP server, leading to erroneous operations.

 MCP Host in Go